Open-Attestation/open-attestation-ios/README.md

 ## Usage
 ### verifyDocument
 `verifyDocument` takes a wrapped document and performs a [verifysignature](https://github.com/Open-Attestation/open-attestation#verify-signature-of-document) on it.
-A boolean indicating if the document is valid is returned to the input completion handler.
+A boolean indicating if the document is valid is returned as a parameter to the input completion handler.

 ```
     import OpenAttestationIOS